Summary

 IHG® Rewards Premier Credit Card: Best bonus offer available right now

-- Earning rate: Up to 26X points on IHG hotel stays; 5X points at gas stations, restaurants and grocery stores; 3X points on other purchases
+- Earning rate: Up to 26X points on IHG hotel stays, 5X points on travel, gas station and restaurant purchases, and 3X points on other purchases

 - Annual fee: $99

-- Anniversary night: Earn a free night award (up to 40,000 points) each year on your cardmember anniversary
+- Anniversary night: One free night award each year on your cardmember anniversary

 Hilton Honors American Express Card: Best Hilton option with no annual fee